Cpl. Wade W. Chio

 service.
 Instead, the battalion was being

-For the next four months, Wade fought to slow the Japanese conquest of the Philippines.
 On April 8, 1942, Wade was wounded by shrapnel.
 The next day, April 9, 1942, Wade and his company received the word of the surrender.
 On that day he became a Prisoner of War.

 It was from Mariveles at the southern tip of Bataan that Wade began what became known as the death march.
 The first five days were the worse days of the march.
 His hunger pains were extremely bad.
 After the fifth day, he got use to the hunger.
 It was not until the twelfth day of the march that he received his first food.

-It took Wade 16 days to complete the march.
+It took Wade sixteen days to complete the march.
 While he marched, he witnessed Japanese brutality.
 He was POWs bayoneted because they had attempted to get water from artesian wells.
 Those who fell to the road were shot.
 He was beaten twice for not moving fast enough and bayoneted once in the shoulder.
 In his opinion, the lucky men were the ones who died on the march.

 At San Fernando, Wade and the other POWs were packed into small wooden boxcars used for hauling sugarcane.
 The POWs were packed in so tightly that the dead remained standing until the living climbed out of the cars at Capas.
 From there, the men walked the last few miles to Camp O'Donnell.